-This is the fourth edition of our monthly interview with a cadet on the squadron, revealing more about the activities that are available in cadets, and the useful experiences that have helped to develop our cadets' personalities.
+This is the fourth edition of our interviews with cadets on the squadron, revealing more about the activities that are available to them, and the useful experiences that have helped to develop their personalities.

-This month, the interviewee is recently promoted Corporal Ella Bolton:
+The interviewee for this edition is recently promoted Corporal (now Sergeant) Ella Bolton:

 How long have you been a cadet?